SrijaRanoju/Instagram-user-analysis/README.md

 • MySQL Workbench 8.0: Used for writing and executing SQL queries due to its user-friendly interface and advanced query features.
 • SQL: Used for querying the Instagram user database.
 • Relational database, as it is suitable for structured data.
-## Insights
+## Metrics
 ### A) Marketing Analysis:
-1. Problem Statement: To Reward the most loyal users, find the 5 users who have been using the platform for the longest time.
+1. Identify the most loyal users, who have been using the platform for the longest time.
-Insights:
-• The five oldest users with id’s 80, 67, 63, 95, 38 are identified based on their account creation dates.
-All these accounts were created in May,2016.
-• Users with the longest time on the platform can be rewarded with loyalty incentives to enhance retention.
-3. Problem Statement: The team wants to encourage inactive users by sending them promotional emails to post their 1st photo.
-Identify users who have never posted a single photo on Instagram.
+2. Identify the inactive users who have never posted a single photo on instagram.
-Insights:
-• There are total of 100 Users and out of that 26% users have never posted a single photo on Instagram.
-• A significant number of users have never posted.
-Targeted email campaigns could encourage participation.
-4. Problem Statement: The team started a contest and the user who gets the most likes on a single photo will the contest.
-Identify the winner of the contest and provide their details to the team to declare the winner.
-Insights:
-• The user named “Zack_Kemmer93” with the most likes (48 likes) on a single photo with an id 145 is identified as the contest winner.
+3. Determine the contest winner with the most likes on a single photo.
-5. Problem Statement: A partner brand wants to know the most popular hashtags to use in their posts to reach the most people.
-Suggest the top five most commonly used hashtags on the platform.
+4. Find the top five most popular hashtags to use in their posts to reach the most people.
-Insights:
-• The top 5 most commonly used hashtags on the platform are smile, beach, party, fun, and concert.
-• Popular hashtags like #smile and #beach can be leveraged in campaigns could encourage participation.
-6. Problem Statement: The team wants to know, which day would be the best day to launch Ads.
-Determine the day of the week when most users register on Instagram.
-Provide insights on when to schedule an ad campaign.
-Insights:
-• The best days of the week for ad campaign are determined as Thursday and Sunday.
+5. Detrmine the best day of the week for ad campaigns based on user registrations.
-• The majority of user registrations occur on Thursday in Weekdays and on Sunday in weekends, making them ideal for launching campaigns.
 ### B) Investor Metrics:
-1. Problem Statement: Investors want to know if users are still active and posting on Instagram or if they are making fewer posts.
-Provide how many times does average user posts on Instagram.
-Also, provide the total number of photos on Instagram/total number of users.
+1. Calculate the average number of posts per user on Instagram.
+Also,provide the total number of photos on Instagram divided by the total number of users.
-Insights:
-• Average posts per user is calculated as 3.47 to measure user engagement.
-• Average posts per user show a healthy engagement trend.
-2. Problem Statement: The investors want to know if the platform is crowded with fake and dummy accounts.
-Provide data on users (bots) who have liked every single photo on the site.
+2. Detect possible fake/bot accounts based on unsual activity of users who liked every single photo on instagram.
-Insights:
-• Identified 13 users (potential bots) who have liked every photo on the platform.
-• Users who exhibit bot-like behaviour should be flagged for review.

 ## Results
 • From above data analysis, we have gained much important information about our users and their activities on Instagram.
 • We now know that the top five oldest users accounts were all created in May,2016,